 Raising kids sometimes feels like a dance.
 We observe, we follow routine, and we rely on good timing.

 When you need to move from one activity to the next, do so at a good time.
-That might mean suggesting she brush her teeth before she got comfortable playing cars.
-Or giving her a few minutes of car time before transitioning her to the next activity.
+That might mean suggesting that he brush his teeth before he got comfortable playing cars.
+Or giving him a few minutes before transitioning him to the next activity.

-Sometimes, you might even spot an opportunity to transition.
-Your child might have just finished an activity and is looking for something to do, or she’s winding down from playing at the park.
+Sometimes, you can even spot an opportunity to transition.
+He might have finished an activity and is looking for something to do, or is winding down from playing at the park.
 The right timing makes for easier transitions on both parents and kids.